baselime/docs/readme.md

 ## Guides

-- [Quickstart](./getting-started/quick-start.md): Get up and running with Baselime in a few steps
 - [Sending Data](./sending-data/overview.md): Learn how to ingest telemetry data from your serverless applications
 - [Analyzing Data](./analysing-data/overview.md): Discover how to use the various interfaces provided by Baselime to analyze and understand your data
 - [Integrations](./): Find out how to connect Baselime with your favorite tools